 Selfish or Selfing – Watch that inner critic

 Well friends, that’s a thing of the past.
-Guilt is a toxic energy (fed by should’s and must’s) that only leads to feeling exhausted and LESS THAN.
-Feeling ‘less than’ or ‘not good enough’ will not help us to live consciously.
+Guilt is a toxic energy (fed by should’s and must’s) that only leads us to feeling exhausted and LESS THAN.
+And feeling ‘less than’ or ‘not good enough’ will not help us to live consciously.
 It feeds the sense of self in a very unhealthy way.

-So SELFING is taking ME TIME ‘guilt free’.
-Making sure we are looking after ourselves first, keeping our vibration high so we can then offer a greater contribution to the whole.
+So what is SELFING?
+Selfing is taking ‘me time guilt free’.
+Making sure we are looking after ourselves first, keeping our vibration high.
+This way we can offer a greater contribution to the whole.
 In crash preparation we are instructed to put our oxygen mask on first then tending to others.

 Living Life By Design

-Living a life ‘By Design’ is a concept worth exploring.
-On the up side it means living a life you Love doing what inspires you and Feeling nourished and peaceful at the same time.
+Living your life ‘by design’ is a concept worth exploring.
+On the up side it means living a life you Love.
+Doing what inspires you and feeling nourished and peaceful at the same time.
 On the tough side it means taking responsibility for ALL the choices we make in everyday life that don’t support us feeling in flow or balance.